dkanghan/Tower_Defense/Assignment2GDD.md

     - Fairies:
         - Fairy-1 : attack power 50, cost 50 coins.
         - Fairy-2 : attack power 100, cost 150 coins.
-        - Fairy-3 : attack power 100, cost 150 coins.
+        - Fairy-3 : attack power 100, cost 350 coins.
-    - Elves:
         - Elf Archer : attack power 50, cost 50 coins.
         - Elf Mage : attack power 75, cost 100 coins.
     - Humans:
         - Human Archer : attack power 50, cost 50 coins.

+- Enemies:
+    - Orcs
+        - Orc-1 :
+            - gives 10 coins on defeat.
+            - health 100
+            - speed 1.5
+        - Orc-2 :
+            - gives 20 coins on defeat.
+            - health 150
+            - speed 2
+        - Orc-3 :
+            - gives 30 coins on defeat.
+            - health 200
+            - speed 1.5
+    - Knights
+        - Knight-1 :
+            - gives 10 coins on defeat.
+            - health 100
+            - speed 3
+        - Knight-2 :
+            - gives 15 coins on defeat.
+            - health 150
+            - speed 2
+        - Knight-3 :
+            - gives 20 coins on defeat.
+            - health 350
+            - speed 2.5

+- All the defenders have same range of attack for now.

+## Levels and Progression

+### Level Structure
+- The game consists of two levels, each with a different map layout and enemy waves.
+Players progress through the levels by successfully defending against waves of enemies.
     - Level 1:
+        - Number of waves: 5
         - Enemies: Orcs
             - Number of Enemies: increases with multiple of 3.
         - Defenders:
             - Elf Archer
             - Elf Mage
             - Fairy-3

     - Level 2:
+        - Number of waves: 10
         - Enemies: Knights
         - Number of Enemies: increases with multiple of 4.
         - Defenders:
             - Fairy-1
             - Fairy-2
             - Human Archer

-## Levels and Progression

-### Level Structure
-- The game consists of two levels, each with a different map layout and enemy waves.
-Players progress through the levels by successfully defending against waves of enemies.
-    - Level 1: Summer Forest
-        - Number of waves: 5
-        - Enemies: Orcs
-        - Number of Enemies: increases with multiple of 3.
-    - Level 2: Winter Forest
-        - Number of waves: 10
-        - Enemies: Knights
-        - Number of Enemies: increases with multiple of 4.
+-  Player can earn coins by defeating enemies and use them to add other stronger defenders.
+-  Initially player will have 100 coins to start with for both the levels.

 #### Level 1: Summer Forest
 - The first level of the game is set in the Summer Forest, where the player must defend against waves of Orcs.
 The level consists of 5 waves, with the number of enemies increasing with a multiple of 3 for each wave.
 The player can use Elf Archer, Elf Mage, and Fairy-3 defenders to defend against the Orcs.